AngelS28/Markdown_Github/GitHub's Tools and Features.md

 ## Setting up Git

 1. [Download and install Git](https://git-scm.com/downloads) <br />
-<br />**NOTE**: Most Chrome OS devices from 2020 onwards now have a built-in Linux environment, which includes Git.
+**NOTE**: Most Chrome OS devices from 2020 onwards now have a built-in Linux environment, which includes Git.
 To enable it, go to the Launcher, search Linuex, and click **Turn On**.
 <br />

 If you are using an older Chrome OS device, another method is reuqired: